 Yes, technical support will be provided through Augsburg’s Information Technology Department.

-- Will I have an advisor to help me with registration and planning?
+- Will I have an adviser to help me with registration and planning?

-Once you are admitted into the program you will be assigned an advisor who will help with registration and other questions you may have about the program or Augsburg College.
+Once you are admitted into the program you will be assigned an adviser who will help with registration and other questions you may have about the program or Augsburg College.